How does the Reverse Mortgage process work?

 When it comes to reverse mortgages it is really important that you do your research and educate yourself.
 There is a lot of information out there, so the more you read the more you can be confident about what exactly goes into a reverse mortgage.
 When you look for a lender make sure you don’t feel pressured to make a decision.
 Work with someone who will take the time to be patient with you, and realize that you are making a decision that could effect your retirement.

-When you get a reverse mortgage, a requirement is that your go to a certified housing counselor.
+When you get a reverse mortgage, a requirement is that you go speak with a certified housing counselor.
 This is an actual federal and state law that requires this counseling.
-Even though this is something you have to do, it is something that is free.
+Even though this is something you have to do, it is something that you may be able to find without charge.
 You can schedule your reverse mortgage counseling over the phone or in person.
 Typically the appointments take about an hour.

 These are you options: